ssola/enabler/README.md

 *Requirement:*
 We need to deploy our new killer feature gradually.
-We expect lot of new people using it and we need to be completely sure that it works properly.
-At this stage we only want to enable this feature to a really small bunch of customers: exactly 1% of them.
+We expect a lot of new people using it and we need to be completely sure that it works properly.
+At this stage we only want to enable this feature to a really small set of customers: exactly 1% of them.

 First of all we have to create our new Feature and include which filters should be used.